 Reindeer are the only mammals that can see ultraviolet light.
 It’s thought this gives them an advantage seeing things in the blinding white landscape of the Arctic.

-Each spring, usually in early April, they are driven close to the Town of Inuvik, making their way from their wintering grounds near Jimmy Lake toward their calving grounds on Richards Island near Tuktoyaktuk.
+Each spring, usually in early April, the herd is driven close to the Town of Inuvik, making its way from its wintering grounds near Jimmy Lake toward its calving grounds on Richards Island near Tuktoyaktuk.